Gary Anandasangaree: Political career

 Anandasangaree became active in politics after joining the Liberal Party.
 In October 2013 Anandasangaree announced that he would be seeking the Liberal nomination for the Scarborough—Rouge Park for the 2015 federal election.
 He won the nomination election held in August 2014.
 He won the election held on October 19, 2015, securing 29,906 votes (60.1%).

 Anandasangaree continued his advocacy for human rights in Parliament, speaking on International Human Rights Day about welcoming Syrian refugees and an Iranian scholar (Dr. Hossein Raessi) who was protected due to a joint program between Carleton University and University of Ottawa.

 Anandasangaree sat on the Aboriginal Affairs and Northern Development committee in the 42nd Canadian Parliament.
 He was Parliamentary Secretary to Crown-Indigenous Relations Minister Marc Miller in May 2021, and on December 3 of that year was appointed Parliamentary Secretary to the Minister of Justice and Attorney General of Canada.

 On July 26, 2023, Anandasangaree became the Minister of Crown-Indigenous Relations.
 As minister, he introduced reconciliation-focused legislation, including the National Council for Reconciliation Act, which became law, as well as bills recognizing Métis governments and modern treaty implementation.
 He also concluded seven modern treaties, signed a 10-year funding blueprint under the Nunavut Agreement, and announced more than 30 agreements and settlements advancing Indigenous self-determination and reconciliation.
-In February 2025, he signed a historic agreement with the Haida Nation recognizing Aboriginal title over Haida Gwaii, marking the first time the federal government formally acknowledged title through negotiations.
+In February 2025, he signed a historic agreement with the Haida Nation recognizing Aboriginal title over Haida Gwaii (previously known as the Queen Charlotte Islands), marking the first time the federal government formally acknowledged title through negotiations.